jart/lobstermacs/MANUAL.markdown

   certain types of "evil" files like `.svn` folders as well as what's in your `.hgignore` or `.gitignore` (if present.)

-* Top-notch git version control support thanks to magit.
-Also supports Mercurial, Subversion, CVS, and more.

 * Excellent support for Python projects that are using virtualenv.

 * Simplified PDF/browser preview support for Restructured Text and Markdown.
 You can render documents using HTML, LaTeX, man, and more.

-* Python and Lisp will transform 'lambda' into a pretty symbol.

-* Lisp s-expressions can be edited more easily thanks to paredit.
-  Finally, lispers can tame those zillion parentheses with ease.

 * Ediff doesn't put that annoying little frame in the top right corner of your screen anymore.